Sustainability at the Chocolate Museum

 In 2016, we set a goal to consistently reduce the greenhouse gas emissions from our museum operations and to offset any remaining emissions.
 Developments in recent years have prompted us to implement this plan more quickly than originally planned.

-Through concrete measures—such as using electricity from renewable energy sources, employing biodegradable packaging, retiring emissions credits, and supporting a reforestation project in Mexico—we were able to significantly reduce our emissions and offset the unavoidable portions.
+Through concrete measures—such as using electricity from renewable energy sources, employing biodegradable packaging, retiring emission allowances, and supporting a reforestation project in Mexico as an additional climate contribution beyond our own carbon footprint.
+Learn more

 School class in the Tropenhaus Chocolate Museum Cologne